wandb/docs/docs/support/why_am_seeing_fewer_data_points_logged.md

 wandb.log({"Recall": recall}, step=step)
 ```

-If the value of `step` is the same in both the calls to `log()`, your metrics will be logged under the same step and be sampled together.
-Please note that step must be monotonically increasing in each call, otherwise the `step` value is ignored during your call to `log()`.
+Ensure the `step` value remains the same in both `log()` calls for the metrics to log under the same step and sample together.
+The `step` value must increase monotonically in each call; otherwise, the `step` value is ignored.